 Doesn't it cost a lot of money to be in a fraternity or sorority?

 Each fraternity and sorority is self-supported through dues charged to all members.
 In the first year of membership, a few one-time expenses are assessed.
 After those initial payments are made, your student’s only expense will be semester dues.
+These dues can range anywhere from $500-$700 per semester.
 If your student decides to live in the chapter house, the housing fees are the same as if he or she were living somewhere else on campus.

 Does being a member of a fraternity or sorority take up a lot of time?

 Participating in any worthwhile activity always requires an investment of one's time.
 Research has shown that involved college students are more likely to graduate, and they report greater satisfaction with their college experience.
-Through his fraternity and sorority involvement, your student will learn how to balance academics, work, campus involvement, and social commitments.
+Through their fraternity or sorority involvement, your student will learn how to balance academics, work, campus involvement, and social commitments.

 How does my student go about joining a fraternity or sorority?